CyanSalt/stylelint-config/README.md

 The ruleset will check up your node modules and enable available configurations automatically.

-To force the configurations of of certain packages, you can set the environment variable `NODE_MODULES`:
+To force the configurations of certain packages, you can set the environment variable `NODE_MODULES`:

 ```js
 // stylelint.config.js